WebMettle/webmettle.github.io/PrivacyPolicy.markdown

 permalink: /PrivacyPolicy/
 ---

 Thank you for visiting WebMettle.com.
-We are committed to the privacy of our users.
+We are committed to the privacy of our MettleCVE users.
 Please review and access the supporting information for details on the data we collect and how it is used.

 **The MettleCVE iPhone App**